 Quashing a Habitual Traffic Offender Declaration

-Prior to October 2017, you could have been declared a habitual traffic offender if a court in NSW convicted you of a relevant offence and in the five years prior, you had been convicted of at least two other relevant offences if they were committed on different occasions.
-The effect of a Habitual Traffic Offender Declaration (HTOD) was that Transport for NSW would impose a further five-year licence disqualification, on top of the disqualification imposed by the court when dealing with the most recent offence.
+In NSW up until October 2017, when a driver received a criminal conviction for a serious driving offence, and in the 5 years prior to the offence had been convicted of 2 or more serious driving offences, they would be declared a ‘Habitual Traffic Offender’.
+The effect of a Habitual Traffic Offender Declaration (HTOD) was that Transport for NSW would impose a further five-year licence disqualification, on top of any period of disqualification imposed by the court.

 - Driver licence disqualification removal applications; and